-- TestManager will adhere to any synchronization and delay functionality in your script when it plays back (executes) the script within a suite of scripts. - During script playback, a tester can monitor script runtime states through the script monitoring methods. - The results of timed operations are displayed in TestManager reports. - TestManager test cases can be associated with Visual Basic scripts that contain measurement inputs, such as verification methods for validating the behavior of objects. - TestManager can run your Visual Basic scripts with scripts of other types, such as Java, shell, SQABasic, and VU language scripts.
+- TestManager will adhere to any synchronization and delay functionality in your script when it plays back (executes) the script within a suite of scripts. - During script playback, a tester can monitor script runtime states through the script monitoring methods. - TestManager reports display the results of timed operations.

+- TestManager test cases can be associated with Visual Basic scripts that contain measurement inputs, such as verification methods for validating the behavior of objects. - TestManager can run your Visual Basic scripts with scripts of other types, such as Java, GUI, and VU scripts.

-The Test Script Services used with TestManager are documented in Chapter 3, Test Script Services Reference.
+The Test Script Services used with TestManager are documented in Test Script Services Reference on page 17.

-Using Test Script Services with Rational QualityArchitect
+Using Test Script Services With Rational QualityArchitect

-Rational QualityArchitect is a product that lets you test objects such as COM/DCOM components and EJB components.
+Rational Quality Architect is a product that lets you test objects such as COM/DCOM components and EJB components.
 You can test, or verify, the behavior of COM/DCOM components using the verification services documented in the following sections:

-- Verification Services on page 105 - Database Verification Point Reference on page 115 - Verification Point Framework Reference on page 125 - Implementing a New Verification Point on page 161
+- Verification Services on page 121 - Database Verification Point Reference on page 133 - Verification Point Framework Reference on page 143 - Implementing a New Verification Point on page 179

 Note: This document is primarily a reference document.
-For information on how to use Rational QualityArchitect, see the Rational QualityArchitect documentation.
+For information on how to use Rational Quality Architect, see the Rational Quality Architect User's Guide.